Useful DMV information

 Driving Schools are required to be fully insured and bonded.
 Certificate of insurance OL 207, CVC 11103 and surety bond in the amount of $10,000, CVC 111102(a)(3) and 11102.1.

-DMV road test – drive test
+DMV road test

 Traffic school- points on record

-Most drivers are eligible to attend traffic school once every 18 months.
-Citations are classified as infraction or misdemeanor convictions.
-Infractions will result in 1 point on the driving record (i.e. run red light, incomplete stop, and speeding).
-This conviction will remain on the record for 3 years.
-Drivers will also be required to pay the fine for the ticket and possible insurance rate increase.
-Minors will incur additional consequences
+- Infractions: These result in 1 point on the driving record (e.g., running a red light, incomplete stop, speeding) and remain on the record for 3 years.
+Drivers will need to pay the fine and may face increased insurance rates.
+Minors may face additional consequences.

 We do not offer the DUI Program.